 Make Great Chicken Kiev

-Edited by Robbi, Eng, Lynn, Anonymous and 2 others
+Edited by Robbi, Eng, Lynn, Yuliya and 1 other

 Named after a city in the Ukraine, chicken Kiev is a famous dish that is considered by some to be the shining star and the seat of Russian cooking.
 It's simple to make but delicious, especially when served fresh off the stove.